etobin1/ml-services-immersion-day/Module_2/README.md

 9. Scroll up and click on your Lambda function's name in the designer, and then scroll down to your function's code.

 10. Copy your code from the [comprehend-trigger.py](comprehend-trigger.py) function included here in the repo.
-Be sure to edit line 9 to include your S3 bucket name.
+Be sure to edit line 7 to include your S3 bucket name.

+11. Update the timeout from 3 seconds to 1 minute under **Basic Settings**.

-11. Click **Save**, at the top of the page.
+12. Click **Save**, at the top of the page.
 </p></details>